reisd/100daysMLChallenge/README.md

 ## Day 9 : Jul 17 , 2018

 **Today's Progress** : I finished the hands-on assignment this morning!
-Those optimiation methods make a huge difference!
+Those optimization methods make a huge difference!

-**Thoughts** : LDA for topic modeling is quite interesting.
-Look forward to using it in the topic analysis.
+**Thoughts** : N/A Tired...

 **Link of Work:**  N/A today